human-systems-ise-ncsu/MOPED25/README.md

   2. Extract the data under folder '\data'.
 Note that the code used one sample from Sub07 for demo purpose.
   3. Run the the file 'basic_functions.m' block by block.
   4. **Important:** The video file is 30 Hz and the motion data is 60 Hz.
 Therefore, each video frame has two corresponding motion frames.
+## GUI for easy access and visualization (New)
+* The GUI provides easy visualization of both marker data and video data.
+All code is intergrated in one script, so it has **zero** path and package independencies.
+(I can run it with MATLAB 2018b and 2019a. )
+* **Usage:**
+  1. Open script 'interactive_plot.m' and run.
+  2. Click to load the marker file or video file.

 ## Data downloading
 * The link is provided on our [MOPED25](https://www.ise.ncsu.edu/biomechanics/moped25/) webpage.